The Balcony Project: A Study in Limitations

 In these rooms the balcony project was born.
 I call it a project somewhat reluctantly, These photographs aren't especially cohesive.
 They weren't made with a shot list, a plan, or an artist statement.
 They'll likely never hang as a formal collection.
 Some belong to other bodies of work.
 Their only common thread is where they were made: from hotel windows and balconies, in the hours when, for a little while, I couldn't travel any farther.

 I sat on my balcony, overlooking Waikiki beach, while my preschooler slept off a long day in the sun.
 I photographed that same shoreline nearly every day of the two weeks we were on the island: empty in the early pre-dawn hours, busy with swimmers in the afternoon sun, quiet and still as the sun set over the water.
-I stood on that beach, camera in hand, day after day, but it's this image (top) , taken from the balcony while my little one slept, that remains my favorite.
+I stood on that beach, camera in hand, day after day, but it's this image, taken from the balcony while my little one slept, that remains my favorite.
 Weeks of unlimited possibilities folded into this little 4 foot balcony and became the image that best captures this iconic shore.

 San Francisco, California

 Another favorite was taken out the window of the club lounge of the Hyatt Regency in San Francisco.
 A long day exploring, three hungry, exhausted kids, and the golden light as the sun began to lower across the bay.
 We retreated to the hotel club for snacks, hoping to make it back out once everyone recovered.
-We never made it.
 I picked up my camera and photographed the city through that hotel window.
 This image, the one taken in a place I didn't want to be, at a time I didn't want to be there, was published in Fuji Life and remains one of my most popular images.
 A photograph made not in spite of limitations, but because of them

 The same is true of my Water Colors series.
 A hotel balcony overlooking the Pacific.
 A tripod.
 A stack of neutral density filters.
 And one thing I had in abundance while waiting for a child to awake: time.
 I don't know that I would have stood still long enough to make twenty- or forty-minute exposures if I hadn't been confined to that room.
 But those quiet hours became the beginning of a series that I still return to whenever I'm fortunate enough to find myself overlooking the sea.